EdwinRozario/Prose/README.md

 ##Prose
 Ruby Gem to identifies languages from a string.
-Porse literally means, written or spoken language in its ordinary form, without metrical structure.
+Prose literally means, written or spoken language in its ordinary form, without metrical structure.

 ##Installation
 <tt>gem install prose</tt>